patricksavalle/devops-project-template/content/provisioning-configuration.md

   - A repo per service for a large company with plenty of automation and a need for control

-- [ ] Choose SRE of team deployment
+- [ ] Choose deployment / delivery by either SRE or teams

 - [ ] Test manifest before committing